 The Presidential Values Award

-Presidential values awards are given in recognition of employees whose performance reflects the University’s core values of integrity, accountability, teamwork, leadership in mission and leadership in excellence.
-Nominations may be made by any employee.
+In recognition of employees whose performance reflects the University’s core values of integrity, accountability, teamwork, leadership in mission and leadership in excellence.

 The Presidential Achievement Award